-If you should start disassembly, and the breeze comes up, the safest thing to do is to set the bin firmly on the ground, put the crane or boom truck arm on top of it, and drive 4' metal fence posts into the ground at intervals close around it.
-How many you'll need and how deep to drive them depends on the size of the bin, and on how soft your ground is (or isn't).
-This will hopefully keep your bin from blowing away (and maybe taking your boom truck with it), until you can return when the weather is nicer.
+If you should start disassembly, and the breeze comes up, the safest thing to do is set the bin firmly on the ground, put the crane or boom truck arm on top of it, and drive 4' metal fence posts into the ground at intervals close around it.
+How many you'll need and how deep to drive them depends on the size of the bin and on how soft your ground is (or isn't).
+Hopefully, this will keep your bin from blowing away (and maybe taking your boom truck with it) until you can return when the weather is nicer.

 The Tools You Will Need for Grain Bin Disassembly

-An impact wrench with the correct size socket (most grain bin bolts are 1/2" or 9/16")
+- An impact wrench with the correct size socket (most grain bin bolts are 1/2" or 9/16")

-Box-end wrenches (2) the correct size
+- Box-end wrenches (2) the correct size

-Boom truck, or crane
+- Boom truck, or crane

-A trailer suitable to the weight and dimensions of your bin, or its parts
+- A trailer suitable to the weight and dimensions of your bin, or its parts

 You May Also Need:

-Wonder bar (flat crowbar)
+- Wonder bar (flat crowbar)

-Screw gun with appropriate sized bit(s)
+- Screw gun with the appropriate sized bit(s)